parallelchain-io/parallelchain-protocol/Runtime.md

 Gas Exhausted is triggered automatically upon `gc` exceeding the transaction’s gas limit.
 The following sequence of events occur when gas exhausted is triggered:
 1. All changes to `nws` done in the current and preceding *commands* are reverted without increasing `gc` (note that the changes done in the pre-charge phase are *not* reverted).
-2. A command receipt is appended to the `rcp` state variable containing *Gas Exhausted* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, `rval` in its Return Value field.
+2. A command receipt is appended to the `rcp` state variable containing *Gas Exhausted* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, and `rval` in its Return Value field.

 Control flow then passes directly to the charge phase.